Melvin Alusa

 Melvin Alusa is a Kenyan actor who has been featured in a number of local and international films, including Mission to Rescue and The Boy Who Harnessed the Wind, as well as participating in Big Brother Africa.

 Career

-Alusa acting career features both stage and screen acting.
+Alusa's acting career features both stage and screen acting.
 He has been featured in shows such as Crime and Justice.

 Personal life

 Alusa was born in Nairobi, Kenya.
 His younger brother is the musician Bien Aime.
 He has eight children.